 The IRB Reliance Agreement (UA Reviewing IRB) should be used when the UA IRB will be the IRB of Record for the external site conducting human research.

 The IRB Reliance Agreement (Ceding Review) should be used when the UA IRB will be ceding its review to another IRB of Record.

-The Individual Agreement (IA) should be used when an independent person not affiliated with a specific institution will be engaged in the human research.
+Individual Agreement - The Individual Agreement (IA) should be used when an independent person not affiliated with a specific institution will be engaged in the human research.

 Consent Template Language